-- Advocate for and support legislation that increases funding for: - Additional permanent and emergency rental housing vouchers, including measures that would support and fund a universal voucher program, as well as increased administrative funding for special purpose vouchers, additional funding for supportive services for vouchers dedicated to people experiencing homelessness, and increased administrative Housing Choice Voucher funding to afford landlord incentives - Ongoing resources for housing placement services, especially for high-need or at-risk populations served with special purpose vouchers. - Full administrative fees for public housing authorities (with a minimum of 100% proration), including Housing Assistance Payment funding. - Monitor workforce development funding for opportunities for engagement, with a focus on funding to support work readiness, job training and financial literacy for SDHC's Section 8 Housing Choice Voucher participants, public housing residents, and participants in certain homelessness programs, as well as those on SDHC's Section 8 Housing Choice Voucher waiting list. - Support legislation, regulations, and resources that: - Advance fair housing opportunities. - Increase funding for Veterans Affairs Supportive Housing (VASH), Section 8 Housing Choice Voucher Program, Mainstream Vouchers, and homeless programs, as well as regulatory flexibility to maximize utilization of these resources.
+- Advocate for and support legislation that increases funding for: - Additional permanent and emergency rental housing vouchers, including measures that would support and fund a universal voucher program, as well as increased administrative funding for special purpose vouchers that serve high-need populations, increased funding for supportive services for vouchers dedicated to people experiencing homelessness, and increased administrative Housing Choice Voucher funding to afford landlord incentives, - Ongoing resources for housing placement services for Housing Choice Voucher households, especially for high-need or at-risk populations served with special purpose vouchers. - Full administrative fees for public housing authorities (with a minimum of 100% proration), including Housing Assistance Payment funding. - Monitor workforce development funding, including partnerships with workforce development funders and the U.S. Department of Labor, for opportunities for engagement, with a focus on funding to support work readiness, job training, job placement and financial literacy for SDHC's housing and homelessness program participants. - Support legislation, regulations, and resources that:

-- Support efforts to streamline Fair Market Rent (FMR) calculations to adequately reflect current rental market trends in high-cost areas such as San Diego. - Support legislation and funding that provide resources and support for tenants, including: - o anti-displacement efforts - o relocation assistance - o legal education and housing law - o landlord incentives and housing placement costs - supportive services - Advocate for budget allocations to create statewide housing stabilization and prevention programs to assist rent-burdened households, including those at risk of being evicted. - Prevention and rental subsidy program funding should be prioritized for high-need jurisdictions with a proven record of getting relief to tenants and landlords. - Engage with San Diego's Congressional delegation to communicate local voucher program successes, including MTW efficiencies.
+- Advance fair housing opportunities. - Increase funding for VASH, Section 8 Housing Choice Voucher Program, Mainstream Vouchers, and homeless programs, as well as regulatory flexibility to maximize utilization of these resources.
+Convert Family Unification Program dedicated to youth and Emergency Housing Voucher programs to a permanent model with no term limits. - Support efforts to streamline Fair Market Rent (FMR) calculations to adequately reflect current rental market trends in high-cost areas such as San Diego. - Increase voucher funding levels that align with FMRs and Small Area Fair Market Rents (SAFMRs), allowing public housing authorities to maintain payment standards. - Support legislation and funding that provide resources and support for tenants, including: - o anti-displacement efforts - o relocation assistance - legal education and housing law - o landlord incentives and housing placement costs - supportive services - tenant protection efforts - housing placement to eliminate common barriers such as credit, criminal, and rental history criteria for low-income households seeking to rent in the private market - Advocate for budget allocations to create federal housing stabilization and prevention programs to assist rent-burdened households, including those at risk of being evicted. - Prevention and rental subsidy program funding should be prioritized for high-need jurisdictions with a proven record of getting assistance to tenants and landlords. - Engage with San Diego's Congressional delegation to communicate local voucher program successes, including MTW efficiencies.